rathore90/COSC360/Documentation/How to Set Default Filezilla Editors.md

 <img src="https://i.imgur.com/nvwiAQq.png">

 Each line you add will define how to open a specific filetype.
-The syntax looks like this ```<filetype> <path>```, where the filetype is the extension of the files you wish to edit, and path is path to your editing application that you got from the 'Target' field.
+The syntax looks like this ```<filetype> <path>```, where the filetype is the extension of the files you wish to edit, and path is path to your editing application that you got from the 'Target' field. **Each filetype association (filetype-path combo) must go on a new line!**

 For example, here are two lines that will cause Filezilla to default to Notepad++ for editing HTML and CSS files: